cs1302uga/cs1302-minesweeper-alpha/README.md

 After the player correctly entered the command `r 1 2`, the state of the game updates (e.g., number of rounds completed, the grid, etc.), and the next round happens.
 Since there was no mine in square (1,2), the player does not lose the game.
-Also, since the number of mines adjacent to square (1,2) is 2, the number 2 is now placed in that cell.
+Also, since the total number of mines in the 8 cells directly adjacent to square (1,2) is 2, the number 2 is now placed in that cell.

 If the player reveals a square containing a mine, then the following message should be displayed and the program should terminate gracefully: